Background Information on Ferrets

-- Ferrets are strict carnivores and it is important to feed them appropriately to avoid many health concerns.
-Most ferret foods or a high-quality dry cat food meet their nutritional requirements.
+Ferrets are strict carnivores and it is important to feed them appropriately to avoid many health concerns.

-- **We recommend feeding Marshall’s Ferret Food or Totally Ferret.
+- We recommend feeding Marshall’s or Wysong Ferret diet.

-- Make clean, fresh water available at all times in a heavy ceramic crock or water bottle.
-Place water bottles at a level your ferret can reach comfortably.
+- Clean, fresh water should be available at all times in a water bottle or heavy bowl.
 Rinse water bottles daily and clean bottles regularly.